OpenScienceLabs/osl-translations/README.md

 ## Proposal Title:

+Breaking down language barriers: Spanish translation of the main Project SciPy website

+## Two Sentence Summary of Proposal:

 To improve the accessibility of SciPy for Spanish-speaking users, we would like to translate its main website into Spanish.

-## Two Sentence Summary of Proposal:

 ## Description of Proposal: